-The default value on the export parameter is \SRCFILE.
-If \SRCFILE is specified on the export parameter, the binder must also use the SRCFILE and SRCMBR parameters to locate the binder language source.
+The default value on the export parameter is SRCFILE.
+If SRCFILE is specified on the export parameter, the binder must also use either the SRCFILE and SRCMBR parameters or the SRCSTMF parameter to locate the binder language source.

 The following example command binds a service program named UTILITY by using the defaults to locate the binder language source: